-HCV is a potentially contagious but curable disease caused by a virus that infects the liver.
-The blood-borne virus can cause lifelong infection, fibrosis (mild to moderate liver scarring), cirrhosis (serious liver scarring), liver cancer, liver failure and death.
-HCV kills more than 15,000 people in the United States each year, and most infections are spread through intravenous drug use.
+Hepatitis C is a potentially contagious but curable disease caused by a virus that infects the liver.
+The blood-borne virus can cause lifelong infection, liver fibrosis (mild to moderate liver scarring), cirrhosis (serious scarring), liver cancer, liver failure and death.
+Hepatitis C kills more than 15,000 people in the United States each year, and most infections are spread through intravenous drug use.

-While there is no vaccine for HCV, direct-acting antivirals such as Harvoni, a combination of the drugs ledipasvir and sofusbuvir, can cure more than 95% of patients after only eight to 12 weeks of treatment.
+While there is no vaccine for HCV, direct-acting antivirals such as Harvoni (sofosbuvir/ledipasvir), Epclusa (sofosbuvir/velpatasvir) and Mavyret (glecaprevir/pibrentasvir) can cure more than 95% of patients after only eight to 12 weeks of treatment.

 The Biden administration’s program intends to eliminate barriers to care by increasing access to testing and decreasing wait times for results and treatment.
-Currently, in the United States, tests must be processed at off-site labs, forcing patients to return for a second visit, which delays results and treatment.
+Currently, in the United States, tests are typically processed at off-site labs, forcing patients to return for a second visit, which delays results and treatment.
+What’s more, two separate tests are usually used to screen for HCV antibodies (indicating exposure) and HCV RNA (indicating active infection that requires treatment).

 “We can cure these patients,” Kaplan said.
 “But there are too many steps to getting them treatment.”